-Although this also has it cons (see further down), the Tube, buses and London Overground is vast and provides great connections all throughout the city.
+Although this also has its cons (see further down), the Tube, buses and London Overground is vast and provides great connections all throughout the city.
 This means that you can live almost anywhere and won’t have too much trouble getting in and around the city.

 Lots to see and do

-Throughout London you’ll find a huge number of things to see and do.
+Throughout London, you’ll find a huge number of things to see and do.
 Such that anyone should be able to find something that takes their fancy.
 Including events, festivals, meetups, nightlife and also plenty of free things to do.

-If you do get bored or fancy something something different, then it’s also not that hard to jump on a train or bus and head out of the city.
+If you do get bored or fancy something different, then it’s also not that hard to jump on a train or bus and head out of the city.